|Black Orpheus Amphitheater

 Marijuana is an excellent, clean route up the huge brown buttress to the left of Black Orpheus and to the right of the Black Arch Wall.
 Mostly following interesting corners, the climb is capped by two lovely, testy pitches.
 It is south facing and offers nice, sunny climbing – perfect for a clear winter day.
 Approach as for Black Orpheus, but head left across the slabs (may require some exposed easy 5th class) and away from Black Orpheus to reach an indistinct weakness below the left side of the towering buttress above.
-We roped up and began climbing from a small cave-like feature that happens to be home to about two dozen Aquafina water bottles.
-I’m not sure why.
-This body-sized cave is just to the right of a narrow ridge of rock that separates the Black Orpheus side of the amphitheater from the There and Back Again side.
+You may arrive at a small, body-sized cave that is just left of the line and just to the right of a narrow ridge of rock that separates the Black Orpheus side of the amphitheater from the There and Back Again side.
+About 20' below this cave is a nice ledge and a single bolt which is a good place to begin.

-P1: As for Tuscarora - depending on where you start, begin climbing up broken rock into a corner to a bolted anchor.
+P1: As for Tuscarora - depending on where you start, begin climbing up a corner and onto broken rock, working out left then back right underneath a steep wall, then continue just right of a vegetated right-facing corner to a nice ledge with a bolted anchor.
 5.5-5.8.

-P2: Again, as for Tuscarora - climb up the corner passing two bolts to a bolted anchor on a ledge directly below the large roof above.
+P2: Again, as for Tuscarora - climb up interesting features passing two bolts to a bolted anchor on a sloping ledge directly below the large roof.
 5.10b, 100’.

 P3: Traverse right via an easy, but exposed move on a loose ledge system to a bolted anchor at the base of a short, steep corner.
 Low 5th class, 50'.